'It felt like liberation': Minneapolis couple weds in front of burned-out Third Precinct police station

 The couple married in front of the precinct on June 28, surrounded by friends who planned a backyard reception and found the perfect photographer and videographer.

-“All of our friends who we were protesting with were there with us, so it was an opportunity to have a healing moment,” Celina said.
+"All of our friends who we were protesting with were there with us, so it was an opportunity to have a healing moment," Celina said.
 Their ceremony was different from what they had expected, but incredibly powerful, said Lex.
-The couple hopes that their union served as both an act of protest, as well as one of sheer happiness.
+The couple hopes that their union served as both an act of protest and one of sheer happiness.

 "Even though the police are extremely brutal, especially being Black and queer, I just felt like I did want to be in the polices' face, like no matter what you do to me, I'm going to celebrate my love.
 It felt like liberation," Lex said.